-On January 26, 2024 in accordance with the terms of that certain Asset and Equity Interests Purchase Agreement, dated December 11, 2023, with Elusys Holdings, Inc. ("Elusys Holdings"), Elusys Holdings purchased from the Company a convertible promissory note, related party in the aggregate amount of \$2,250,000 (the "Note"), the conversion of which was subject to both Elusys' Holdings election and obtaining stockholder approval of the issuance of shares of the Company's common stock upon such conversion.
-The Note bears interest at a rate of 1% per annum, originally matured on the one-year anniversary of its issuance and originally converted into shares of the Company's common stock at the option of Elusys Holdings only if stockholder approval of the issuance of such shares of common stock issuable upon conversion of the Note is obtained prior to the maturity date.
-In May 2024, the Note was exchanged for an amended and restated Note (the "Restated Note").
+On January 26, 2024 in accordance with the terms of that certain Asset and Equity Interests Purchase Agreement, dated December 11, 2023, with Elusys Holdings, Inc., Elusys Holdings purchased from the Company a convertible promissory note, related party in the aggregate amount of \$2,250,000, the conversion of which was subject to both Elusys' Holdings election and obtaining stockholder approval of the issuance of shares of the Company's common stock upon such conversion.
+The Convertible Note was recorded at a fair value of \$1.985,750 upon issuance and bears interest at a rate of 1% per annum, originally matured on the one-year anniversary of its issuance and originally converted into shares of the Company's common stock at the option of Elusys Holdings only if stockholder approval of the issuance of such shares of common stock issuable upon conversion of the Note is obtained prior to the maturity date.
+In May 2024, the Convertible Note was exchanged for an amended and restated Note (the "Restated Note").
 The Restated Note has a maturity date of September 1, 2025, will convert into shares of the Company's common stock at the option of Elusys Holdings only if stockholder approval of the issuance of such shares of common stock issuable upon conversion of the Restated Note is obtained prior to the maturity date and any required approval of the NYSE American LLC of such share issuance is obtained.
-The original conversion price of the Note was equal to 110% of the volume weighted average price (VWAP) of the Company's common stock for the seven trading days prior to December 11, 2023 which was \$0.39109.
+The original conversion price of the Convertible Note was equal to 110% of the volume weighted average price (VWAP) of the Company's common stock for the seven trading days prior to December 11, 2023 which was \$78.22.
 Notwithstanding the foregoing, pursuant to revised Section 2(b) of the Restated Note, if the Company consummates a public financing, subject to certain exceptions, within sixty days of May 1, 2024, and if approved by the stockholders and the NYSE American LLC, the conversion price shall be adjusted to be 110% of the per share purchase price of the common stock in such public financing.
-Based upon the public offering consummated in May 2024, and if approved by the stockholders and the NYSE American LLC, the conversion price of the Restated Note would be \$0.11 and Elusys Holdings would be issued 20,781,771 shares of the Company's common stock upon conversion of the Restated Note on its maturity date.
-The cash proceeds for the Note were received on January 26, 2024.
+Based upon the public offering consummated in May 2024, and if approved by the stockholders (which stockholder approval was obtained on July 15,2024) and the NYSE American LLC, the conversion price of the Restated Note would be \$22.00 and Elusys Holdings would be issued 106,908 shares of the Company's common stock upon conversion of the Restated Note on its maturity date.
+The cash proceeds for the Convertible Note were received on January 26, 2024.